fh15vprm49/FABEO/README.md

-# FAMEO: Fast Attribute-based Encryption with Optimal Security
+# FABEO: Fast Attribute-based Encryption with Optimal Security

 This is the code repository accompanying our CCS '22 submission #673.